✅ 1. What is the Advantage of Hibernate over JDBC?

 24. Transaction with plain JDBC in Hibernate

-If not using a Java Transaction API (JTA), Hibernate supports JDBC-based transaction demarcation using its Transaction
+If not using a Java Transaction API (JTA), Hibernate supports JDBC-based transaction demarcation using its Transaction API.

 Steps: